 In this particular case, it is the Longines caliber L707.2.

-Based on the ETA A07.L31 automatic caliber (a relatively new mechanism that is often regarded as an ‘evolution’ of the legendary ETA 7750 that was redesigned to better fill contemporary oversized watches while receiving in the process a longer mainspring with increased energy storage and smoother power delivery curve,) the new Master Retrograde Moon Phases has four more indicators, three of them retrograde.
+Based on the ETA A07.L31 automatic caliber (a relatively new mechanism that is often regarded as an ‘evolution’ of the legendary ETA 7750 that was redesigned to better fill spacious insides of the contemporary oversized watches while receiving in the process a longer mainspring with increased energy storage and smoother power delivery curve,) the new Master Retrograde Moon Phases has four more indicators, three of them retrograde.

 Hours and minutes in the main time zone are displayed with normal leaf-shaped hands.